-Lineage currently pays \$5,050 per month for the use of approximately 900 square feet of office space in New York City, which is made available to Lineage for use in conducting meetings and other business affairs, on a month-by-month basis, by one of its directors at an amount that approximates his cost.
-This lease is not in the scope of ASC 842 because it is a month to month lease (see Note 2).
+Lineage incurred costs of \$5,050 per month for the use of approximately 900 square feet of office space in New York City, which was made available to Lineage for use in conducting meetings and other business affairs, on a month-by-month basis, by one of its directors at an amount that approximates his cost.
+In March 2021, Lineage terminated without penalty its leasing term related to the New York City office lease.
+The lease was not in the scope of ASC 842 because it is a month-to-month lease.